LiacsProjects/Wearda/README.md

 The exact installation steps are (in a nutshell):

 1. Make a GitHub account.
-2. Ask for an invite to this repository.
-The current owner is the LiacsProjects organisation run by MarinusVanDijk (m.k.van.dijk@liacs.leidenuniv.nl).
+2. Make a fork of this repository.
 3. Download from the main branch the software project sensor application and sensor service.
 Click on "code" and download zip file.
 4. Open the project files one by one with the Tizen Studio 4.1
 5. Open the device manager, make connection to the watch (step 8 + 9 of installation Tizen Studio environment).